 Using this simple sponge-paint technique, you can quickly transform an otherwise boring, white-walled space into one of the most exciting areas in your home.

-What You Need:
+What You Need

-- Paint tray and liner, and paint roller
+- Paint tray and liner

 - Base paint to cover all the walls

-- Top coat paint and faux glaze
+- Top coat paint

-- Start by lightly pressing the sponge into the corners.
+- Start by lightly pressing the sponge into the corners of the wall.
 Tap the sponge onto the wall in a random pattern, leaving a thin coat of glaze on the surface.
 As you work do not press down too hard, or you will get too much glaze on the surface.